ilija-the/vendrithvault/content/PCs/Welcoming Party.md

 A group made to do [[The Lord]]'s bidding to steal a [[Mysterious Iron Crate]] in for The Lord in [[Friedport]].

+A birthday party is a good welcoming party.

 [[Pike]]
 [[Ergruff Ward]]
 [[Gen]]